jepon26/core-code-from-Elvin-Rueda/README.md

 * Interpreted Languages: in interpreted languages (Python, JavaScript), there are no build steps.
 Instead, interpreters operate on the source code of the program while executing it.

-2- Is Java compiled or interpreted, or both?
+-o *2- Is Java compiled or interpreted, or both?

 Answer:

 Java can be considered both a compiled and an interpreted language because its source code is first compiled into a binary byte-code.
 This byte-code runs on the Java Virtual Machine (JVM), which is usually a software-based interpreter.
 The use of compiled byte-code allows the interpreter (the virtual machine) to be small and efficient (and nearly as fast as the CPU running native, compiled code).

-3- Pseudocode Currency Converter exercise (a program to determine if a number is greater than 50)
+-o *3- Pseudocode Currency Converter exercise (a program to determine if a number is greater than 50)

    1- Start
    2- A < -- 10